GPA-Gruppo-Progetti-Avanzati-SRL/tpm-morphia/README.md

 }
 ```

 The obvious operation is to create a few records and add to a collection.
-In our case the code could be somethink like (from example0):
+In our case the code could be something like (from example0):

 ```go
     a := example0.Author{